Sampsa Timoska

-Sampsa Timoska (born 12 February 1979) is a Finnish footballer who plays in defence.
-He currently plays for Ekenäs IF.
+Sampsa Timoska (born 12 February 1979) is a retired Finnish footballer who played as a defender.

 His professional career began in Finland in 1996 at Tampere.
 Timoska moved to MyPa in 1998 making over 150 appearances before playing for English side Queen's Park Rangers between January 2007 and February 2008 where, after 21 appearances, he was released from his contract by mutual consent.

+Personal life

+His older brother Jan is also a former professional footballer.